wildwolf15/Python-Assignment-1/README.md

-#In the file Task-1.py:
+# In the file Task-1.py:

-##Description
+## Description

 This program takes two numbers as input from the user and performs basic mathematical operations on them.

-##Operations Performed
+## Operations Performed
-1. Addition
+-Addition
-2. Subtraction
+-Subtraction
-3. Multiplication
+-Multiplication
-4. Division
+-Division

-##Input
+## Input
 Two numbers entered by the user